 - 1. How can we defend the use of scenario analysis and planning based on ignorance, rather than planning based on all available data?
 How can ignoring quantitative analyses ever improve decision-making? - 2.
 What is the relationship between using scenarios as a mechanism for driving "the forgetting organization" and organizational creativity?
 How can ignorance ever improve creativity?
 How can deliberate forgetting ever improve creativity? - 3.
 And yet the best scenarios and the best scenario analysts almost always draw from history.
 How do we reconcile ignoring data with remembering history? - 4.
 Once we have a set of scenarios, what do we do with them?
 Do we take the average of all four, and prepare for the average?
 Do we prepare for all of them?
-Do we look for common features and requirements that will be present in all of them and do only that?
+Do we look for common features and requirements that will be present in all of them and do only that? - 5.
+How do you manage the scenario process when you have an executive who feels that his insight is good enough to rule out one or more scenarios? - 6.
+How do you "avoid the trap of expertise?"
+How do you start the scenario process when everyone in the room is firmly grounded in the current reality and its current strategies?

-Scenario Assignment - Using Scenarios to Manage Uncertainty Session 25 - 18 April 2015
+Scenario Assignment - Using Scenarios to Manage Uncertainty8

+Session 25 - 17 April 2016